reallyland/polling-observer/README.md

 ##### PollingObserver.observe(callback[, options])

-The method is used to initiate the polling with a polling callback and optional configuration.
+The method is used to initiate polling with a polling callback and optional configuration.

 - `callback` <[Function][function-mdn-url]> Callback to be executed in each polling and return the result so that it will be passed as the first argument in `conditionCallback`.
   - returns: <`T` | [Promise][promise-mdn-url]&lt;`T`&gt;> Return polling result in the type of `T` or `Promise<T>` in each polling.
 - `options` <[Object][object-mdn-url]> Optional configuration to run the polling.
   - `interval` <[number][number-mdn-url]> Optional interval in milliseconds.
-This determines how long each polling should run for.
+This is the minimum delay before starting the next polling.
   - `timeout` <[number][number-mdn-url]> Optional timeout in milliseconds.
-Polling will end when it reaches the defined timeout even though the condition has not been met yet. _As long as `timeout` is not a number or it has a value that is less than 1, it indicates an infinite polling.
+Polling ends when it reaches the defined timeout even though the condition has not been met yet. _As long as `timeout` is not a number or it has a value that is less than 1, it indicates an infinite polling.
 The polling needs to be stopped manually by calling [PollingObserver.disconnect()] method._

 ##### PollingObserver.disconnect()

-Once a `PollingObserver` disconnects, the polling stops.
-It can also be used to force stop an infinite polling.
-Once a `PollingObserver` disconnects, all polling metrics will be cleared so calling [PollingObserver.takeRecords()] will always return an empty list. `onfinish` event handler is needed to retrieve all polling metrics after disconnection.
+Once a `PollingObserver` disconnects, the polling stops and all polling metrics will be cleared.
+Calling [PollingObserver.takeRecords()] after the disconnection will always return an empty record.

+A `onfinish` event handler can be used to retrieve polling records after a disconnection but it has to be attached before disconnecting the observer.

 ##### PollingObserver.takeRecords()

-The method returns a list of polling metrics in the form of [PollingMeasure].
-Calling [PollingMeasure.toJSON()] on each entry item to return a list of JSON representation of polling entries.
+The method returns a list of [PollingMeasure] object containing the metrics of each polling.

 - returns: <[Array][array-mdn-url]&lt;[PollingMeasure]&gt;> A list of [PollingMeasure] objects.